PythonCharmers/CoursePreparation/installation.md

 ### Python 3

-The latest version is Python 3.9.
+As of April 2024, the latest version is Python 3.12.
 The Python 3.x series is the future of all development in the language.
 Python 2 is a dead end; it will not be developed further.
 We will use Python 3.x as the default version for the training course.

 When we refer to "Python 3" in this book, we will assume any version of Python equal to or greater than version 3.7.